duedil-ltd/portainer/README.md

 # Portainer

-Portainer is an [Apache Mesos](https://mesos.apache.org) framework that enables you to build docker images across a cluster of many machines.
+Portainer is an [Apache Mesos](https://mesos.apache.org) framework that enables you to build Docker images across a cluster of many machines.

 ```
                    .,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.